Juror's oath: Canada

 In Canada, each juror has the choice to take either an oath or affirmation.
 The oath/affirmation states something to the effect of: Do you swear to well and truly try and true deliverance make between our sovereign lady the Queen, and the accused at the bar, who you shall have in charge, and a true verdict give, according to the evidence, so help you God?In the case of an affirmation, "swear" is replaced with "affirm", and "so help you God" is omitted.

 France

 In French criminal procedure the role of judge and jury is different than in common law countries.
 A jury has a part only in the most serious cases, and the judges and jury together decide verdict and sentence.
-According to the French Code of Penal Procedure, the judge says:
+According to the French Code of Criminal Procedure, the judge says: